aayushma051/QA-Automation-Bootcamp/README.md

 # Qrius QA Automation Bootcamp

-My work from the 12-week Automation QA Engineer Bootcamp: Playwright with JavaScript and TypeScript.
+My work from the 12-week QA Automation Bootcamp: Playwright with JavaScript and TypeScript.

 ## Contents